ni/install-systemlink-enterprise/release-notes/2024-04/Drop-workorder-database.md

    `release-workorder-mongodb-1.release-workorder-mongodb-headless.namespace.svc.cluster.local:27017` is
    printed, the primary replica's pod name is `release-workorder-mongodb-1`

-1. Start a mongo shell in the primary pod.
+1. Start a MongoDB shell in the primary pod.

    `kubectl --namespace <namespace> exec <primary replica pod name> -it -- bash -c 'mongosh -u $MONGODB_ROOT_USER -p $MONGODB_ROOT_PASSWORD'`

-### Launch a mongo shell - external database
+### Launch a MongoDB shell (External MongoDB instance)

-Skip this section if SLE deploys per-service replicasets.
+Skip this section if SystemLink Enterprise deploys per-service MongoDB replica sets.

-1. Launch a mongo shell to connect to the database, using a connection string w/ user credentials that have permission to drop the `workorders` database.
+1. Launch a MongoDB shell to connect to the database, using a connection string w/ user credentials that have permission to drop the `workorders` database.

    `mongosh <connection string>`

 ### Drop the `workorders` database

-Run the following commands in the mongo shell to drop the `workorder` service's database:
+Run the following commands in the MongoDB shell to drop the `workorder` service's database:

 ```
 use workorders